 When downloading any anti-virus software, make sure you are accessing the download from a genuine site.
 There are many fake products claiming to protect your computer but which may actually infect it with viruses.

 It is harder for viruses to infect updated software.
 Criminals who create viruses take advantage of weaknesses in software to infect computers.
 Software companies fix weaknesses with free downloadable updates.
 It is a good idea that you install updates for your software as soon as they become available.

-DNBCnet and DNBCnet Mobile offers the convenience of conducting your banking at any time and from anywhere you have an internet connection.
-It is important to safeguard your online banking activity whenever you are banking on the go.
+DNBCnet and DNBCnet Mobile offers the convenience of conducting your payment at any time and from anywhere you have an internet connection.
+It is important to safeguard your online payment activity whenever you are payment on the go.

 While DNBCnet uses multiple layers of protection to enhance your security, here are a few reminders for safeguarding your online payment activity whether you are accessing DNBCnet on the go, connecting to DNBCnet from your laptop via a new internet connection, or using a trusted stationary computer terminal.